ops-tools/ops-docker/README.md

 For example.

-`ops-docker -c conf/docker.cfg -l build deploy` – will build image on local machine and deploy it to the same machine.
+`ops-docker -c conf/docker.cfg -l build deploy` – will build the image on the local machine and deploy it on the same machine.

-`ops-docker -c conf/docker.cfg rollout` – will build image and transfer it from local machine to remotes, then run containers from this image.
+`ops-docker -c conf/docker.cfg rollout` – will build the image and transfer it from the local machine to remotes, then run containers from this image.

-`ops-docker -c conf/dockre.cfg -l build transport` – will build and transport new image to remotes, but not start it now.
+`ops-docker -c conf/dockre.cfg -l build transport` – will build and transport the new image to remotes, but not start it now.

 #### build